cambridge-stacker/cambridge/README.md

 ## Installing modpacks

-Simply drag your mode, ruleset, and randomizer Lua files into their respective [directory](https://love2d.org/wiki/love.filesystem), and they should appear automatically.

-You can also load custom assets through this way, assuming you preserve the directory structure.

-**WARNING:** The .exe / .love files and the bleeding edge releases have different save directories.
-Read the above link carefully!

-For more detailed instructions, install [this](https://github.com/SashLilac/cambridge-modpack) mod pack to get a taste of the mod potential.
+For instructions on how to install modpacks, go to [this](https://github.com/SashLilac/cambridge-modpack) mod pack to get a taste of the mod potential.

 License
 -------